godotengine/godot-docs/tutorials/gui/gui_containers.rst

 ScrollContainer
 ^^^^^^^^^^^^^^

 Accepts a single child node.
-If this node is bigger than the container, scrollbars will be added to allow paning the node around (via :ref:`ScrollContainer <class_ScrollContainer>`).
+If this node is bigger than the container, scrollbars will be added to allow panning the node around (via :ref:`ScrollContainer <class_ScrollContainer>`).
 Both vertical and horizontal size flags are respected, and the behavior can be turned on or off per axis in the properties.

    .. image:: img/containers_scroll.png